 Week 11: Guest Lecture: Covering international stories via social media verses covering international stories in mainstream media.
 Review the background of Samantha Power, US Ambassador to the United Nations, who started as a freelance report in former Yugoslavia, and other foreign correspondents.)
 (Assignment 11: Review coverage of the Arab Spring, or another international event, and detail how social media was used in communicating the event and coverage of it, post for discussion in class next week.)

 Week 12: Using social media within a news organization and developing content.
 In class assignment: Write a 350-word news story and develop a social media plan to disseminate the story as widely as possible.
 (Assignment 12: Develop a social media plan to disseminate a story, then write a one paragraph word story on a topic of your choice.
 Execute your plan using your Twitter feed, LinkedIn and other social media, as outlined in class.)

 Week 14: Guest Lecture on audio streaming, Internet radio and related social media networks.
-(Assignment 14: Select a music video on YouTube or an Internet radio stream that you found through social media, write an essay on how you found it, why you selected it and how it is promoted using social media, post for discussion in class next week.)
+(Assignment 14: Select an Internet radio stream that you found through social media, write an essay on how you found it, why you selected it and how it is promoted using social media, post for discussion in class next week.)

 Week 15: Guest Lecture on the use of social media in photojournalism, trends and pitfalls.

 (Assignment 15: Choose an object or subject to photograph that illustrates a topic of interest to you and use social media and your Twitter feed to gain attention to your photograph, post for discussion in class next week.)